 Non-negative multivariate vectors with variables (typically called components) conveying only relative information are referred to as compositional data.
 When the vectors are normalized to sum to 1, their sample space is the standard simplex given below

 where $D$ denotes the number of components.

-Examples of compositional data may be found in many different fields of study and the extensive scientific literature that has been published on the proper analysis of this type of data is indicative of its prevalence in real-life applications\footnote{For a substantial number of specific examples of applications involving compositional data see \citep{tsagris2020}.} It is perhaps not surprising, given the widespread occurrence of this type of data, that many compositional data analysis applications involve covariates.
+Examples of compositional data may be found in many different fields of study and the extensive scientific literature that has been published on the proper analysis of this type of data is indicative of its prevalence in real-life applications\footnote{For a substantial number of specific examples of applications involving compositional data see \citep{tsagris2020}.}.
+It is perhaps not surprising, given the widespread occurrence of this type of data, that many compositional data analysis applications involve covariates.
 In sedimentology, for example, samples were collected from an Arctic lake and the change in their chemical composition across different water depths was of interest \citep{compositions2018}.
 This data set is analyzed in Section \ref{data} using our proposed methodology along with several other data sets.
 These include compositional glacial data, household consumption expenditures data, data on the concentration of chemical elements in samples of soil, data on morphometric measurements of fish, as well as electoral, pollution and power data, all of which are associated with some covariates.
 In addition to these examples, the literature cites numerous other applications of compositional regression analysis.
-For example, data from oceanography studies involving Foraminiferal (a marine plankton species) compositions at different sea depths from oceanography were analyzed in \cite{ait2003}.
-In hydrochemistry, \cite{otero2005} used regression analysis to draw conclusions about anthropogenic and geological pollution sources of rivers in Spain.
 In economics, \cite{morais2018} linked market shares to some independent variables, while in political sciences the percentage of votes of each candidate were linked to some relevant predictor variables \citep{katz1999, tsagris2018b}.
 Finally, in the field of bioinformatics compositional data techniques have been used for analysing microbiome data \citep{xia2013, chen2016, shi2016}.